pingan8787/awesome-ai-tools/README.md

 20. [Ebsynth](https://ebsynth.com/) 👉 You paint one frame and EbSynth propagates it to the rest of the footage.

-21. [enhanceAI](https://apps.apple.com/us/app/id1524570112) 👉 ‎enhanceAI will vastly improve less-than-ideal images and add incredible detail with our optional Super Resolution.
+21. [enhanceAI](https://apps.apple.com/us/app/id1524570112) 👉 enhanceAI will vastly improve less-than-ideal images and add incredible detail with our optional Super Resolution.
 Automatically remove blur and noise, improve images and add up to 8x detail with enhanceAI.
 Don't worry about the details.
-Just give enhanceAI a less-than-perfect shot, and enhanceAI w…

 22. [Erase.bg](https://www.erase.bg/) 👉 Make the background transparent for images of humans, animals, or objects.
 Download images in high resolution for free for e-commerce and personal use.
 No credit card needed.